anchore/anchore-engine/README.md

 The Anchore Engine is an open-source project that provides a centralized service for inspection, analysis, and certification of container images.
 The Anchore Engine is provided as a Docker container image that can be run standalone or within an orchestration platform such as Kubernetes, Docker Swarm, Rancher, Amazon ECS, and other container orchestration platforms.

+In addition, we also have several modular container tools that can be run standalone or integrated into automated workflows such as CI/CD pipelines.

+- **[Syft](https://github.com/anchore/syft)**: a CLI tool and library for **generating a Software Bill of Materials** (SBOM) from container images and filesystems

+- **[Grype](https://github.com/anchore/grype)**: a **vulnerability scanner** for container images and filesystems

 The Anchore Engine can be accessed directly through a RESTful API or via the Anchore [CLI](https://github.com/anchore/anchore-cli).

 With a deployment of Anchore Engine running in your environment, container images are downloaded and analyzed from Docker V2 compatible container registries and then evaluated against user-customizable policies to perform security, compliance, and best practices enforcement checks.

 Anchore Engine can be used in several ways:

-* Standalone or interactively.
+- Standalone or interactively.
-* As a service integrated with your CI/CD to bring security/compliance/best-practice enforcement to your build pipeline
+- As a service integrated with your CI/CD to bring security/compliance/best-practice enforcement to your build pipeline
-* As a component integrated into existing container monitoring and control frameworks via integration with its RESTful API.
+- As a component integrated into existing container monitoring and control frameworks via integration with its RESTful API.

 Anchore Engine is also the OSS foundation for [Anchore Enterprise](https://anchore.com/enterprise), which adds a graphical UI (providing policy management, user management, a summary dashboard, security and policy evaluation reports, and many other graphical client controls), and other back-end features and modules.